-The wide range of different ETFs that Vanguard covers allows its investors to achieve high-diversification while also investing in the industry’s or indices that they are interested in.
+The wide range of ETFs offered by Vanguard allows its investors to achieve high diversification while also investing in the industries or indices that they are interested in.

 Vanguard offers both technical support and also a call center for its clients to utilize if they have any questions regarding their investments.

-By doing this, they can secure a per client coverage assurance of $49.5 million for securities, and $1.9 million for cash.
+Through this additional protection, Vanguard can secure a per-client coverage assurance of $49.5 million for securities, and $1.9 million for cash.

 Vanguard charges $20 as an annual fixed fee if its client is investing in mutual funds.

-Charge $25 for each specific mutual fund that its clients own in their IRA account.
+Vanguard charges $20 - $25 for each specific mutual fund that a client owns in their IRA account.
 In terms of 403 (b) plans, Vanguard charges $5 per month per participant.
 This adds up to $60 per year.

 For these two retirement plans, Vanguard charges $20 per mutual fund in each account.

-Vanguard offers a whole host of ways to waive fees when using their services.
+Vanguard offers a host of ways to waive fees when using its services.

 Whether it is signing up for e-delivery for annual reports or being a Voyager Select member, there are many ways to forgo these fees.

-Simply navigate to the Vanguard Benefits and Costs section at the top right page of its website to learn more ways to dodge some of these fixed costs.
+Simply navigate to the Vanguard Benefits and Costs section at the top right page of its website to learn more ways to dodge some of these additional costs.